danielfone/railscamp-codegolf/README.md

 railscamp-codegolf
 ==================

-This is pretty much a dump of my infrastructure.
+This is pretty much an unedited dump of my infrastructure.
+It is **hugely** insecure and relies on trusting the players.
 Here are some setup notes off the top of my head.

 * It is designed to run in a vagrant container (i.e. this directory structure ends up in /vagrant)
 * There should be a user called 'golfer' who should be in the 'vagrant' group.